SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

   let iTo=$SGE_TASK_LAST
 fi
 #
-echo running model.csh for taskIDs $iFr to $iTo let i=$iFr for ((i=$iFr; i<=iTo; i++)); do
+echo running model.sh for taskIDs $iFr to $iTo let i=$iFr for ((i=$iFr; i<=iTo; i++)); do
   ./model.sh $i >& model.$i.log
 done
 ```

----

-## assuming that

-* the script `model.csh` or `model.sh` do the work and takes one argument: the id.
+ * assumes that the script `model.sh` do the work and takes one argument: the id.

 ---